Mitiaj/Easy-Sprites/README.md

-SCSS-Snippets alpha_1
+SCSS-Snippets v0.1
 =====================

 SCSS snippets for SASS/Compass

-###Spriting mixin
+###Config.rb

-While using this snippet to generate sprite images some options should be aplied to your **config.rb** file (change path to match your project).
+While using this snippet to generate sprite images configuration options should be aplied to your **config.rb** file (change path's to match your project).

  ```ruby
  css_dir = "/Content/Styles"